gozmanthefirst/leaf/README.md

         DATABASE_URL=postgresql://user:secret@localhost:5432/leaf
         ```

     - The database can be created using `turbo db:up`.
 Make sure you have Docker set up on your machine.
-It can be taken down using `turbo db:down`.
+It can be taken down using `turbo db:down`, and deleted using `turbo db:delete`.

-    - The database can be migrated using the following commands:
+    - Migrate the database using the following commands:

         ```sh
         turbo db:generate